Dairy-Free Diet Guide: Easy Tips & Helpful Advice

 Even though almonds contain substantial amounts of protein, there’s surprisingly little protein in commercially-produced almond milk.
 Soy milk offers far superior protein and nutrient content.
 In fact, soy or pea-based milks contain about seven times more protein than does almond milk.

 Regular almond milk varieties often contain nearly as much sugar as does soda.
-So consider buying an unsweetened variety, so that you’ll get more nutrition per calorie.
-The good news when it comes to nutrition is that many almond milk brands are calcium-fortified, and consequently contain at least as much calcium as milk.
+So consider buying an unsweetened variety—you’ll thereby cut your sugar intake while getting more nutrients per calorie.
+Happily, many almond milk brands are calcium-fortified, and consequently contain at least as much calcium as milk.
 But most other varieties of vegan milk are calcium-fortified as well, so almond milk isn’t special in this regard.

 Making Vegan Milks at Home